Use these seven SEO trends to improve your Google search rankings in 2021.

 Your website must also provide an equally exceptional user-experience.

 Note: Be done with any intrusive pop-ups.
-They will negatively impact your Google rankings as of January 2017.
+They will negatively impact your Google rankings.

 Really listen to your audience to discover their pain points and any questions they may have.
 Then, focus on providing helpful answers with your content.